sgmlguru/xlsx2xml/docs/input-excel.md

 * Event_Price_Type (full, adult, discount, etc)
 * ... (repeat the three pricing columns as needed)

-Any other info should follow the above - they will all be mapped to content fields, so I would expect HTML tagging.
+Any additional information should follow the above in separate columns - they will all be mapped to content fields, so I would expect HTML tagging.

 ## Issues & Comments